Skip to Content

 Look at how beautiful and creamy the middle of these Lemon Bars turned out.

-The shortbread crust is soft and delicate and then once you top with powdered sugar, you have reached sweet perfection.
+The shortbread crust is soft and delicate, and then once you top it with powdered sugar, you have reached sweet perfection.

 Once it comes out of the oven, let it cool completely before cutting.
 The first bite is very tart until you get used to the lemon taste.
 The powdered sugar on top cuts down on that.

-If you want to try another variation to a lemon bar recipe, be sure to check out my Pioneer Woman Lemon Bars recipe.
+If you want to try another variation on a lemon bar recipe, be sure to check out my Pioneer Woman Lemon Bars recipe.
 It is pure perfection as well.

 Check out these other Lemon recipes on the site!